-An online consultation for a California medical marijuana certificate costs $49 for new patients and renewals.
-A Leafwell patient ID card can be added for $10.
+An online consultation for a California medical marijuana certificate costs $39; a Leafwell patient ID card can be added for $10.
 We also offer certifications for minors with parent/legal guardian consent for $99.

 The consultation fee includes a 1-year certification and physical and digital recommendation letters.
 Patients who add the Leafwell patient ID card will receive the card with their hard-copy recommendation in the mail.

 You will only be charged if approved.
 Plus, now you can sign up with a friend and each save 10% on your consultation with Leafwell.